- Kyrgyzstan - Wikipedia

 Discover Kyrgyzstan Explore Kyrgyzstan facts, culture, history comprehensive country profile with maps, statistics research resources for students travelers

-- Kyrgyzstan - BBC News
+- Kyrgyzstan – Travel guide at Wikivoyage

 - Kyrgyzstan - New World Encyclopedia